Curves on K3 surfaces: Introduction

 \section{Introduction}

 There is extensive literature on the existence and deformations of curves on projective K3 surfaces.
-In genus zero, existence of rational curves was settled in Mori--Mukai \cite{morimukai} following an argument originally due to Bogomolov and Mumford.
+In characteristic zero, existence of rational curves was settled in Mori--Mukai \cite{morimukai} following an argument originally due to Bogomolov and Mumford.
 It has since been expected that the following stronger statement should be true. \begin{Conjecture} Let $X$ be a projective K3 surface over an algebraically closed field.
 Then $X$ contains infinitely many rational curves. \end{Conjecture} This conjecture has been established in many important cases: for very general K3 surfaces in characteristic zero \cite{chen, C-L}, for K3 surfaces with odd Picard rank \cite{liliedtke} (building on ideas of \cite{bht}), for elliptic K3 surfaces and K3 surfaces with infinite automorphism groups \cite{btdensity, Tayou}, and for some special K3 surfaces \cite{charles}.
 We refer to \cite{benoist, huybrechts} for a survey and further details.

 The main result of this paper is the following (see Theorem \ref{thm: curves on complex k3} and Corollary \ref{cor:char p cor} for more precise statements, in particular in characteristic $2,3$ where almost all cases are also dealt with).

-\begin{thmA} Let $X$ be a projective K3 surface over an algebraically closed field $k$ with $\rm{char}(k)=p\neq2,3$ and let $g\geq0$ be an integer.
+\begin{thmA} Let $X$ be a projective K3 surface over an algebraically closed field $k$ with $\chara(k)=p\neq2,3$ and let $g\geq0$ be an integer.
 Assume that either $p=0$ or that $g\leq1$.
 Then there exists a sequence of integral curves $C_n\subset X$ of geometric genus $g$ such that for any ample line bundle $H$ on $X$

 \end{thmA}